bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 4. It would be nice to be able to say: result.should be_between(expected_range).
 Implement a custom matcher be_between for a given range.

+5. Write null_device_console_spec.rb that uses the shared examples to make sure it implements the abstract console interface.
+This will allow us to keep the NullDeviceConsole in sync with any changes to the interface of the abstract console.